Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Introduction

-In this work, we use the the deepest MUSE dataset to measure \lya\ spectral variation within LAHs.
-Through data stacking we study the generic spectral properties of the $3<z<4$ LAE population out to large radial distances.
+In this work, we aim to obtain a comprehensive understanding of the average spectral variations of LAHs, particularly for the collective population of MUSE-detected LAEs, the majority of which have low \lya\ luminosity and a single redshifted \lya\ peak.
+We make use of the dataset of MUSE eXtremely Deep Field survey \citep[MXDF,][]{bacon22}, which is the deepest spectroscopic datacube ever obtained.
+The MXDF is at least 3 to 10 times deeper than the datasets used in \citet{gallego21}, allowing for the identification of a population of much fainter LAEs and the detection of diffuse \lya\ emission at an unprecedentedly low surface brightness limit.
 In our previous work \citep[][hereafter Paper~I]{guo23}, we measured the median \lya\ surface brightness profiles out to 270~kpc.
-In this paper, we focus on the \lya\ spectral profiles within 60~kpc, where the S/N is high enough for spectral analysis.
+In this paper, we focus on the evolution of the \lya\ spectral profiles with distance.
 We adopt the standard $\mathrm{\Lambda CDM}$ cosmology with $H_0\mathrm{=70\, km\, s^{-1}\, Mpc^{-1}}$, $\mathrm{\Omega _m=0.3}$ and $\mathrm{\Omega _\lambda =0.7}$.
 All distances are proper, unless noted otherwise.